 As for the Iranian people, they were extremely welcoming and friendly.
-As soon as people noticed that we were foreigners (which I am afraid was pretty obvious, particularly when I kept tripping on my chador when visiting the mosques), we were told “Welcome to Iran, welcome to my country, thank you for coming to my country”We heard that again and again from people everywhere, young, old, men, women, in cities and villages.
-People were engaging, curious, and only more so when they learned that we were from America.
-They all had lots of questions about our country, but none as many as a group of charming school girls I met who were all asking questions at the same time, delighted to be able to use their English.
+As soon as people noticed that we were foreigners (which I am afraid was pretty obvious, particularly when I kept tripping on my chador when visiting the mosques), we were told: “Welcome to Iran, welcome to my country, thank you for coming to my country.”We heard that again and again from people everywhere, young, old, men, and women, in cities and villages.
+People were engaging, and curious, and only more so when they learned that we were from America.
+They all had many questions about our country, but none as many as a group of charming school girls I met who were all asking questions simultaneously, delighted to be able to use their English.

 Though not as numerous as the mosques, the bazaars are also a big part of the Iranian way of life.
-They are huge and most things can be purchased at the bazaar.
-The Grand bazaar in Tehran is the biggest and was full of people when we were there, some preparing for Nowruz, the Iranian New Year.
-But in every town and village there are also bazaars selling fragrant spices, dried fruits and nuts, lots of pomegranate (a favorite here) and also clothes, fabric, jewelry, copper pots and, of course, many, many carpets.
+They are huge, and most things can be purchased at the bazaar.
+The Grand Bazaar in Tehran is the biggest and was full of people when we were there, some preparing for Nowruz, the Iranian New Year.
+But in every town and village, there are also bazaars selling fragrant spices, dried fruits and nuts, lots of pomegranate (a favorite here), and also clothes, fabric, jewelry, copper pots, and, of course, many, many carpets.
 As hospitality is taken seriously in Iran, there is always a cup of tea ready for you at the bazaar.

 Welcome to Iran,

 P.S.
 You can follow me on Instagram at franceleclerc